Installation and Connection

 Audio output (LINE OUT): Connect to an amplifier.
 This product does not include a built-in audio amplifier; use a separate amplifier and speakers.

-Micro SD Card and USB Device Connections
+Micro SD card and USB device connection (coming soon)

 -